- Sector: Aquaculture

 Founded in 1977, Wester Ross Fisheries is the oldest independent, owner-operated salmon farm in Scotland.
 Being independent, means farming how we think best:

 - In harmony with the natural environment

 - Reducing pressure on wild fish through innovative fish feed

 - Giving the fish room to grow up healthy without antibiotics

 - Championing the welfare of the salmon above all else

 Our salmon are entirely hand reared, which means that our experienced farmers — no machines or cameras — are on the water every day to feed and observe the salmon.
 This level of care adds up to a great salmon you can be proud to serve and proud to call by name.
 Our company currently operates three seawater sites in Loch Kanaird, Loch Broom and Little Loch Broom.
 We also operate a processing unit in Dingwall and a sales and administration office in Auldearn.

-Applications are invited to apply for the position of ‘Seawater Assistant’ based at our farm in Ardmair, Ullapool.
+Applications are invited to apply for the position of ‘Seawater Assistant’ based at our farms in Ardmair and Corry, Ullapool.
 The positions available are full time and permanent, working Monday to Friday with a weekend feeding rota currently on a 1 in 4 pattern, although we will consider part-time working as a possibility.